damian-vather/Interview-Questions/README.md

 📚 Stick with it.

-When I was looking for a job out of school I gave up after one or two weeks of studying.
-I reasoned that I simply was not cut out to learn the stuff.
-There was minimal progress from when I first started for weeks, so what was the point of wasting any more time?
-This time around, I figured I didn’t have a choice.
+It take times.
+I didn't land the first job I applied for or the second.
+However you have to continuely try and try again.
 Eventually, things started falling into place.
 It’s a lot of work, but the willingness to learn is what separates successful candidates from the rest.

 🤓 Practice is almost everything.